Matthew Mills

 - Representing the charity trustees of a Grade I-listed church in a landlord and tenant claim involving alleged disrepair of up to £6.5 million

-- Successfully representing a substantial national arts charity in bankruptcy proceedings against a debtor in relation to a debt worth over £2.25 million
+- Successfully representing a national arts charity in bankruptcy proceedings against a debtor in relation to a debt worth over £2.25 million

 - Advising on a proprietary estoppel claim relating to property development companies worth over £10 million